AriaFallah/WebpackTutorial/part1/README.md

 **Side Note:** You might have noticed a delay before your css was applied, or maybe you hate the fact that your css is in your javascript file.
-I've put aside an example, [css-extract](https://github.com/AriaFallah/WebpackTutorial/tree/master/part1/css-extract), that describes how to put get your CSS in a different file.
+I've put aside an example, [css-extract](https://github.com/AriaFallah/WebpackTutorial/tree/master/part1/css-extract), that describes how to put your CSS in a different file.

 ## Conclusion